lispyclouds/climate/README.md

 (Feedback welcome to make this better!)

-As of now, each handler is called with the cobra command it was invoked with, the args and an extra `climate.HandlerData`, more info [here](https://pkg.go.dev/github.com/lispyclouds/climate#pkg-types)
+As of now, each handler is called with the command it was invoked with, the args and an extra `climate.HandlerData`, more info [here](https://pkg.go.dev/github.com/lispyclouds/climate#pkg-types)

 This can be used to query the params from the command mostly in a type safe manner: